 - Tablet, smartphone, computer, or TV with streaming capabilities

 - Email address and password

-- Hoopla app or updated browser software (e.g. Chrome, Firefox, IE, Safari, etc.)
+- Hoopla Digital app or updated browser software (e.g. Chrome, Firefox, IE, Safari, etc.)

-Once you click on the link to the hoopla site you will be asked to enter your library card number.
-If you are a first time user, follow the instructions to download the free hoopla app compatible with your device.
+If you are a first time user, download the free Hoopla Digital app from your device's app store.
+The most commonly devices are listed below.
 If you are using your laptop or desktop computer, all you need is a current web browser and the Widevine plug-in (see What is Widevine?).

 Getting started on iOS